yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/_index.md

     weight: 710
 ---

-Universe is a cluster of YugaByte DB instances grouped together to form one logical distributed database.
-All instances belonging to a single Universe run on the same type of cloud provider node.
+Universe is a set of YugaByte DB nodes grouped together to form one logical distributed database.
+These nodes contain YugaByte software installed on the underlying IaaS instances.

 <div class="row">
   <div class="col-12 col-md-6 col-lg-12 col-xl-6">